 The lighting you use when shooting your artwork must evenly illuminate it for the best quality images.
 Sculpture, jewelry, and other dimensional pieces also require that the lighting reveal the form and texture of the work.

 The basic techniques for photographing flat or dimensional artwork are simple and straightforward, with just a few lighting elements.
-I’ll talk about those in a few minutes, after I first show you how not to light your art.
+First, though, I’ll show you how not to light your art.

 One of the big mistakes many artists make when photographing their artwork is to use the on-camera flash to light the artwork.
 But no flashing…and here’s why.

-If you have a question about using the on-camera flash, please leave it in the discussion area below (be sure to include the camera model).
-One of your fellow students who has the same camera or I will try to assist you.
-I encourage you to post any other questions or comments about the lesson, too.
+Open the forum discussion (button below) and reply with your questions about using the on-camera flash.
+If you’re having trouble turning off the flash, reply in the forum with the camera model and describe the problem.
+One of your fellow students or I will try to assist you.
+I encourage you to reply with any other questions or comments about the lesson, too.

 Once you’re finished, use the button below to mark the lesson complete (click it again to mark the lesson as incomplete).
 Use the buttons at the bottom to go to the next lesson, the previous lesson, or the lesson index.